Backup-Gits/easy_tbot/README.md

     def do(self, *args, **kwargs):
         print('Hello from terminal!')
 ```
-This command can be invoqued now with botmanager.py
+This command can be used now with botmanager.py
 ```commandline
 python botmanager.py hello
 ```
 ## To do stuff
-They are the most demanded stuff for our mini framework, we want do all  this.
+These are the most demanded stuff for our mini framework and we want to do all of this:

-- [ ] Not only pyTelegramBotAPI as backend , telethon to
+- [ ] Not only pyTelegramBotAPI as backend but telethon too
 - [x] Support for commobly used data bases
 - [ ] Support for mtproto proxy protocol
 - [ ] A session system